B-Eddie/daily-leetcode/README.md

 2. **User Setup**: Each user links their LeetCode account with `/setup_username username`
 3. **Daily Posts**: The bot will automatically post problems at the configured time each day
 4. **Manual Posts**: Admins can use `/post_now` to immediately post a problem for testing or special occasions

+## Automatic Progress Tracking

+The bot automatically checks user progress every 4 hours during EST business hours:
+- **Check Times**: 6 AM, 10 AM, 2 PM, 6 PM, 10 PM EST/EDT
+- **What it does**: Updates solve counts, streaks, and last solve dates
+- **Fallback**: Use `/mark_solved` if automatic detection misses your solve
+- **Manual Check**: Use `/status` to trigger an immediate progress check

 ## Time Configuration